 Natural gas production trends

-Since 2008, a considerable amount of U.S. natural gas supply has come online.
-There hasn’t been an equal increase in demand.
-This is a result of the “shale revolution.”
+Since 2008, a considerable amount of natural gas supply has come online.
+It has come online without an equivalent increase in demand.
+This is thanks to the “shale revolution.”

-The U.S. Energy Information Administration (or EIA) released its Short-Term Energy Outlook (or STEO) on October 7.
-The STEO projects a 5.4% year-over-year (or YoY) increase in total marketed natural gas production to just over 74 billion cubic feet per day (or bcf/d) in 2014 from ~70.2 bcf/d in 2013.
+The U.S. Energy Information Administration (or EIA) released its Short-Term Energy Outlook (or STEO) on September 9.
+It projects that natural gas-marketed production will grow by an annual rate of 5.3% to just over 74 billion cubic feet (or bcf) per day in 2014.
+It projects it will grow by 2.1% to just under 76 bcf per day in 2015.

-Natural gas prices can continue to be relatively depressed.
-Shale gas resource development allowed companies to economically produce natural gas—even at lower prices.
+Natural gas prices can remain relatively depressed.
+Shale resource development has allowed companies to produce natural gas at lower prices.

-Strong prices are positive for gas-producing companies’ margins like Chesapeake Energy (CHK), Devon Energy (DVN), EOG Resources (EOG), and Cabot Oil and Gas (COG).
-Most of these companies are part of the Energy Select Sector SPDR ETF (XLE).
+Weak prices hurt gas-producing companies’ margins.
+The companies include EQT Corp.
+(EQT), Range Resources (RRC), EOG Resources (EOG), and Chesapeake Energy (CHK).
+All of these companies are components of the Energy Select Sector SPDR ETF (XLE).

-In the next part of the series, we’ll discuss natural gas prices’ outlook.
+In the next part of the series, we’ll discuss the factors that could support natural gas prices in the upcoming months.